☝️ The most important facts in brief

 As a medical student, a temporary job in a doctor's surgery offers you the chance to gain patient-related medical experience.
 From assisting with vaccinations and taking blood samples to helping with patient-related administration.

-In such a job as a student assistant, you work directly in the day-to-day running of the practice, can apply existing knowledge and acquire further skills for your later work as a doctor.
+In such a job as a student assistant, you work directly in the day-to-day practice, can apply existing knowledge and acquire further skills for your later work as a doctor.
 Depending on the location, such jobs are sometimes advertised on the university notice board, but it often helps to simply ask directly at the practice.

 8) Phlebotimist in a clinic